 Businesses and brands are increasingly using influencer marketing to reach and engage with customers worldwide.
-However, with thousands of social media influencers, hundreds of influencer marketing companies, and as many different advertising goals as there are brands, an untold number of ways exist to execute an influencer marketing campaign.
+In fact over 48% of marketers say ROI from influencer marketing is better than other marketing channels.
+With millions of social media influencers, hundreds of influencer marketing companies, and as many different advertising goals as there are brands, an untold number of ways exist to execute an influencer marketing campaign.

 Still, a common component that many successful campaigns share is positive relationships with influencers.
 With real people at the campaign helm, influencer marketing typically requires a higher level of personalization than more traditional advertising methods.
 To build and nurture these kinds of connections, it’s wise for brands to become well-versed in influencer relationship management (IRM).